InterWorks-Public/Date-Engineering-Documentation-Guide/README.md

 ## 02 High Level Overview
 **Purpose:** A broad summary of the project, setting context for stakeholders and new team members.
 - `Business_Context.md`: Explanation of the business problem being solved.
+Lingo, or other business specific topics can be included here.
 - `Project_Objectives.md`: Goals and expected outcomes of the project.
 - `Data_Flow_Diagram.png`: Visual representation of data movement within the system.
 - `Solution_Architecture.md`: Technical architecture and major components involved.